Professor Andrew Baker

 The final exam will comprise 45 multiple-choice questions over the material covered in lectures 14-27.
 A few questions may rely on material from the first half of the course (e.g., it is probably best not to have forgotten how scientific progress occurs by the time you sit down to take the final exam!), but these will be limited in number.
 To give you a sense of what sorts of questions to expect, I will provide a sample final exam ahead of time, which we will review during the last regular class period of the semester; as for the midterm exam, some of the questions will require that you apply what you have learned in new contexts.
 A makeup exam will be scheduled for students who have excused absences (see below) on the day of the final exam.

 There will be only one way to earn extra credit in this course.
 As described above, a perfect homework score for the semester would be a total of 100 points — 10 points per homework, times 10 homeworks (after dropping the lowest of 11 scores).
-You can add up to 26 points of extra credit to your final homework score by attending and actively participating in the weekly study groups that are led by our seven outstanding undergraduate learning assistants (LAs).
-If you sign up at least 1.5 hours in advance (on Sakai) and show up at a weekly session, you will get an extra +1 point, and if you participate actively (ask and answer questions, draw a diagram of an astronomical phenomenon like a lunar phase or a solar eclipse, etc.) then you will get a total of +2 points.
+You can add up to 26 points of extra credit to your final homework score by attending and actively engaging at my office hours, or one of four weekly tutoring sessions that are led by our two outstanding undergraduate tutors.
+If you show up at an office hour or a tutoring session (please be sure to sign in!), you will get an extra +1 point, and if you participate actively (ask and answer questions, draw a diagram of an astronomical phenomenon like a lunar phase or a solar eclipse, etc.), then you will get a total of +2 points.
 You can gain points in this way once per week, up to 13 times over the course of the semester.
-This policy gives you the opportunity to add as much as 2.6 points to your final semester grade, but more importantly, it will give you a huge advantage in preparing for clicker questions and the two exams: the learning assistants, all of whom took and did well in this course last year, are your greatest allies in helping you master its subject matter.
-(For students whose schedules prevent them from attending any of the weekly study groups, I am willing to give equivalent extra credit on the basis of active engagement in one of my weekly office hours.)
+This policy gives you the opportunity to add as much as 2.6 points to your final semester grade, but more importantly, it will give you a huge advantage in preparing for clicker questions and the two exams.

 I take academic integrity concerns very seriously, and in the case of a possible violation I will initiate a disciplinary process without hesitation.
 Please familiarize yourself with the different types of violations and levels of sanctions, and note that more than one "non-separable" violation can lead to suspension or expulsion.
 A few relevant points of information for this course: